 A milk allergy is an immune response.
 The body thinks it sees an “invader” and attacks it.

-In lactose intolerance, the body simply cannot absorb the protein, and so rejects it.
+In lactose intolerance, the body simply cannot absorb the sugar, and so rejects it.
 (It’s a subtle, yet important, distinction.)

 There are only a handful of conditions that would set up a baby to be lactose intolerant.